Lisa Stansfield: Personal life

 In 1987, Stansfield married Italian designer Augusto Grassi, whom she had met during a holiday in Tunisia.
 A ceremony was held in the Sacred Heart Church in Rochdale.
 The couple moved to Zagarolo, Italy, but their marriage lasted only four months.
 Following the end of the marriage, Stansfield returned to Britain.
 After many years of friendship and engagement, she and Ian Devaney married on 25 July 1998.
 The minimalist ceremony was held in Washington Square Park in New York City, and the only guests were her parents and his mother.

+In 1998, Stansfield was named in a list of the biggest private financial donors to the Labour Party.

-In 2008, Stansfield sold her six-bedroom Victorian house "Mount Henry" on Torca Road in Dalkey, Ireland, for €6 million to Yorkshire business tycoon Ed Clark (having originally asked for €8 million in May 2007).
+In 2008, Stansfield sold her six-bedroom Victorian house "Mount Henry" on Torca Road in Dalkey, Ireland, for €6 million to Yorkshire business tycoon Ed Clark.